Why Choose Kruger National Park in 2026?

 Is Kruger better than Serengeti for safaris?

-Kruger has higher animal density, making Big Five sightings more reliable year-round.
-The Serengeti is famous for the Great Migration, with massive herds of wildebeest and zebra crossing the plains.
+Kruger has higher animal density, making Big Five sightings more reliable year-round, while the Serengeti is renowned for the Great Migration with vast herds of wildebeest and zebra.
+Kruger offers self-drive safaris, luxury lodges, and easy access from Johannesburg, whereas the Serengeti is more remote, requiring flights from Arusha and leaning toward guided safaris.

 Is Kruger National Park safe for tourists?